Multiscale method for image denoising using nonlinear diffusion process: local denoising and spectral multiscale basis functions: Numerical results

 \section{Numerical results}

 We present numerical results for the proposed multiscale method for greyscale and color images.
-We start with a grayscale image, then we extend a proposed method to a color image and present results for five images that represent different multiscale features.
+We start with a grayscale image, then we extend a proposed method to a color image and present results for several datasets.

-Let $u = I^n_{ms}(x)$ be a solution using the multiscale method and $v = I_h(x)$ be a reference solution (original image without noise).
-To compare the numerical results with a reference solution $v = I_h(x)$, we use the following metrics \begin{itemize} \item RRMSE (relative root mean squared error or relative $L_2$ error) provides a measure of the differences between the reconstructed image and the reference image
+Let $u = I^n_{ms}(x)$ be a solution using the multiscale method and $v = I(x)$ be a reference solution (original image without noise).
+To compare the numerical results with a reference solution $v = I(x)$, we use the following metrics \begin{itemize} \item RRMSE (relative root mean squared error or relative $L_2$ error) provides a measure of the differences between the reconstructed image and the reference image

 Lower RRMSE values indicate that the reconstructed image is closer to the reference image, while RRMSE = 0 means that the images are identical.

 \item SSIM (structural similarity index) is a metric that measures the similarity between two images